 Our first week in Húsavík has certainly been eventful, with highs and lows, setbacks and celebrations.
 Having had no time to practise our research methods before arriving in Iceland, learning how to use equipment has been a big challenge.
-However, over the last week, we’ve developed protocols that allow us to collect the data necessary to meet the goals of Whale Watching Wisely.
+However, over the last week, we’ve developed protocols that allow us to collect the data necessary to meet the goals of Whale Wise.
 Most important of all: Skjálfandi Bay is full of whales, with some incredible sightings during the last few days.

 At the moment, there are just two project members in Iceland: Tom Grove and Alyssa Stoller.
-Having spent the last two years working for different research groups, Tom has decided to pursue a career in marine mammal conservation; as such, he is starting a PhD at the University of Edinburgh in October, using the results of Whale Watching Wisely.
+Having spent the last two years working for different research groups, Tom has decided to pursue a career in marine mammal conservation; as such, he is starting a PhD at the University of Edinburgh in October, using the results of Whale Wise.
 Meanwhile, Alyssa worked as Head Research Assistant for the Centre for Cetacean Research and Conservation for the last two years.
 With a shared passion for marine conservation, Tom and Alyssa decided to start up Whale Watching Wisely in order to reduce the impact of human activity on whales and dolphins.

 Even before arriving in Húsavík, the adventures started: driving across Iceland from Keflavík, we endured two massive blizzards in the mountains.
 With visibility less than 10 feet for hours at a time, we were lucky not to join the cars who had crashed off the road.
 Welcome to Iceland in May!